 GHProcessing( in gh_processing.py )

 This uses the standard Python logging class.
-Logging level is set up using the parameter file.
+Logging level and other logging details are set up using the parameter file.

 For now the documentation, as far as it exists is in the source code.